serena-peschiaroli/javacert-simulazione-2-mattina/README.md

 6 / 45

 Which of the following features are provided by the JDK?
-The are 4 correct answers
+The are 2 correct answers

 x A Java Runtime Environment (JRE).
 Machine learning
 x API for Java SE Standard
-x Database engine
+Database engine
-x Integration libraries
+Integration libraries